Financial Planning

 • A client story illustrates how a financial plan can incorporate both personal values and financial strategies to get the most out of a windfall.

 One of the greatest honors about being a financial planner is getting to help my clients through major life events – marriages, births, new jobs, retirement.
+These events often bring significant changes to their financial situation, requiring careful personal finance management.
 One exciting life event that several of my clients have experienced is a financial windfall.

-To illustrate, let me tell you a story about a client who I will call “Dave.”
+To illustrate, let me tell you a story about a person who I will call “Dave.”

 Dave was a tech wiz.
-The first time we met, he talked about the software company that he had founded and its mission with a passion that was inspiring.
+He had founded a software company with a mission for which he was passionate.
 The only things he cared more about were his son and granddaughter, who only grew in importance over the years after his marriage ended.
-He also talked about his modest beginnings, and he wanted to help others the way he and his family had been helped when he was younger.
+He had modest beginnings, and he wanted to help others the way he and his family had been helped when he was younger.

 The personal impacts the financial

-But this was also a major life change for Dave.
+But this was also a major life change for Dave – a transition that affected both his personal life and his financial situation.
 We believe the best financial planning will manage your wealth in a way that reflects your personal goals and values, and a financial planner can only do that by listening.

 Dave kept coming back to the question of who he was without the company that he founded.

-I reminded him of what he told me was important to him: his legacy – his son and granddaughter – and his passion for charities.
+It all came back to what was most important to him: his legacy – his son and granddaughter – and his passion for charities.
 From there, the cards started to fall into place.
 He knew he wanted to retire early and to share his wealth with his family and charities.
+With careful planning, his newfound wealth could provide financial security for his loved ones and support the causes he cared about.

 Tax-smart charitable strategies and estate planning

-We came up with a strategy that considered using a donor-advised fund.
-A DAF met Dave’s goal of leaving a legacy and giving to causes that he was passionate about, but it could also allow him to offset his large tax liability.
-With that, together, we collaborated with Dave's tax professional to review this strategy.
+One strategy that Dave considered was using a donor-advised fund.
+A DAF met Dave’s goal of leaving a legacy and giving to causes that he was passionate about, but it could also allow him to offset his large tax liability, something he also reviewed with his tax professional.
+This approach aligns with Dave's financial goals and his desire to engage in responsible money management.

-Dave was also keen to find ways to protect his wealth for his family, so we worked together with his estate planning attorney.
+Dave was also keen to find ways to protect his wealth for his family, so he included his estate planning attorney in the process.
 Knowing the financial impact of divorce firsthand, Dave wanted to make sure that the wealth that he passed on to his son and granddaughter would be kept by them in case either of them got divorced in the future.
 The estate planning attorney suggested Dave create that security by establishing a revocable trust.
 The trust can convert to an irrevocable trust after Dave’s death, thereby helping to protect the money for Dave’s son or granddaughter.

 The next generation